DavidRaab/Sq/lib/Sq/Manual/Intro/00-Overview.md

 only then a computation starts. `to_array(3)` forces an eager evaluation as it wants to turn the sequence into an array with the limitation of only reading 3 entries from the sequence.
-But only ever 3 lines from `whatever.txt` are read into memory.
+So only 3 lines from `whatever.txt` are read into memory.
 And also not all three lines at once.
 The file could be several gigabytes big and would only read 3 lines one after another, computes the length of each lines and just saves three integers into one